RakhithJK/sosedoff-pgweb-wiki/SSH-Gateway.md

 From SSH man page:

 - `-N` - Do not execute a remote command.
-This is useful for just for warding ports
+This is useful for just forwarding ports
 - `-g` - Allows remote hosts to connect to local forwarded ports.
 - `-L` - Specifies that the given port on the local (client) host is to be forwarded to the given host and port on the remote side.
 Format: `[bind_address:]port:host:hostport`